magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 On the Follower side, the L3 manager just waits for the first connection to receive the Leader's KCM, at which point it is retained and all others are dropped.

 The L3 manager knows which "generation" of connection is being established.
-Each generation uses a different Dilation key (?), and is triggered by a new set of L1 messages.
+Each generation uses a different Dilation key (?), and is triggered by a new set of L1 messages (XXX currently they do not).
 Connections from one generation should not be confused with those of a different generation.

 Each time a new L3 connection is established, the L4 protocol is notified.
 It will immediately send all the L4 messages waiting in its outbound queue.